-The illustrations in Sparck Jones 1984 and 1988a showed how the system's outputs could be motivated by modelling serving the different functions mentioned, for example to acquire more information, promoting effectiveness, and expressing the request in a particular way, to promote acceptability.
-During a dialogue the system could produce outputs exploiting modelling designed both the serve functions directly themselves and to obtain modelling information supporting the future application of its models.
-In the expert system contexts primarily considered there, the system's decisions about the patient were treated as internal, but it is possible to treat the communication of the decision to the user, which is required by the advisory task, as falling under the general heading of effectiveness, i.e. effectiveness for an advisory system is reaching and communicating its decision (and supposing that the latter is a 'neutral' technical matter).
+The illustrations in Sparck Jones 1984 and 1989 showed how the system's outputs could be motivated by modelling serving the different functions mentioned, for example to acquire more information in order to promote effectiveness, and to express the request in a particular way, to promote acceptability.
+During a dialogue the system could produce outputs exploiting modelling designed both the serve functions directly themselves and to obtain new information supporting the development and future application of its models.
 The illustrative dialogues also showed how a single output could serve several functions at once.
+The more restricted person and participant models for patient and agent respectively considered in this paper may also be exploited to serve the different system functions, effectiveness, efficiency, and acceptability, in the varied ways illustrated in Sparck Jones 1984 and 1989.
+So, for example, even the restricted agent model may be exploited for efficiency, or acceptability to patient or agent, the restricted patient model for acceptability to the patient as well as effectiveness.

-The more restricted person and participant models for patient and agent respectively just outlined may still be exploited to serve the different system functions, effectiveness, efficiency, and acceptability, in the varied ways illustrated in Sparck Jones 1984 and 1988a.
-So, for example, the agent model may be exploited for efficiency, or acceptability to patient or agent, the patient model for acceptability to the patient as well as effectiveness.
-These distinctions are moreover important even if, in generation in advisory situations (especially where patient and agent are one) they appear difficult to maintain or apply, i.e. if we subsume communicating the system's decision under effectiveness for the consultation case, what constitutes proper communication?
-The advice to be given is the system's decision, but it may be hard to separate the advice given from the way it is given, though presentation appears to be an acceptability issue (whether related to the individual user or to the system's global task characterisation), and not a decision matter.
+These functional distinctions are moreover important even in generation in advisory situations (especially where patient and agent are one) they appear difficult to maintain or apply: thus if we subsume communicating the system's decision under effectiveness for the consultation case, what constitutes proper communication?
+The advice to be given is the system's decision, but it may be hard to separate the advice given from the way it is given, though presentation appears to be an acceptability issue and not a decision matter.
 For example, deciding what information to select for output from a relevant pool can be viewed as a decision choice or a presentation choice.
 But it depends on the criterion used to select, which is determined by what the system task specification is in relation to what constitutes advice, which suggests there is still a real distinction between taking a decision and expressing it for the user for any particular system, or in any particular case.